 Method of assessment

-8.3 gain practical training in the assessment of priorities in conservation
+Demonstrate practical experience in the assessment of priorities in conservation

 Demonstrate practical experience in how to undertake a habitat assessment using a relevant taxonomic group